When a number of major exchanges recently announced their decisions to delist Bitcoin SV, many questioned if exchanges have too much power.

 Exchanges delisting companies is not unusual in the traditional financial world

 Many of the world’s major stock exchanges, including the NYSE, LSE, and HKEX have a mechanism in place to delist companies.
 The most common reasons for an exchange to delist a company is usually due to the failure of that company to meet the exchange’s minimum requirements for price, capitalization or liquidity.
 There are also more extreme cases linked to fraud or failure to file reports required by the exchange or regulators.

 Similar to traditional exchanges, digital asset exchanges also need to have mechanisms in place to delist assets.

 In the case of Bitcoin SV, the operator of one exchange listed the factors it considered before deciding to delist it, including the level and quality of development activity, stability of the network/ smart contract, and evidence of unethical/ fraudulent conduct.

 AAX’s mechanism for token delisting

 AAX is committed to letting traders, regulators, and the community understand the criteria we consider when making decisions to delist tokens.
 At the core of our commitment to providing a robust trading environment is conducting comprehensive due diligence on the quality and legitimacy of tokens before allowing them to come onto the trading platform, and then to subject them to continued monitoring.

 Among the key metrics considered are transaction volumes and the number of holders of the token.

-If the monthly transaction volume of a token falls below a percentage of the monthly total transaction volume of the entire digital asset market for an extended period of time, it will be put under consideration to be delisted.
+If the monthly transaction volume of a token falls below a percentage of the monthly total transaction volume of the entire digital asset market for an extended period of time, it will be placed under review.

 AAX’s robust decision-making process to delist a token